patrikbraborec/side-projects-start-pack/README.md

 ## Final Words

 Thanks for reading!
-Jf you want to support my work, you can fill [the very short survey](https://tally.so/r/3l0jVo).
+If you want to support my work, you can fill [the very short survey](https://tally.so/r/3l0jVo).
 It would mean a lot to me!